OpenDGPS/simulacore/README.md

 # Simulacore

-A multicore opcode interpreter and runtime environment in CUDA.
+A multicore opcode interpreter/emulator and runtime environment for GPUs.

 ## Run the example